grafana/mimir/docs/sources/architecture/querier.md

 The bucket index contains a list of blocks and block deletion marks of a tenant.
 The querier later uses the list of blocks and block deletion marks to locate the set of blocks that need to be queried for the given query.

 When the querier runs with the bucket index enabled, the querier startup time and the volume of API calls to object storage are reduced.
-We recommend to keep the bucket index enabled.
+We recommend that you keep the bucket index enabled.

 ### Bucket index disabled